JanethMoraless/JanethMoraless/README.md

 ### Hi there! 👋🏻

-I'm Janeth Lúe, a educator (Mathematics Specialist) and Principal of C.E.
+I am Janeth Lue, an educator (Mathematics specialist) and the principal of C.E.
 Mizata.